Hi, I’m Emily

 2000-2008

-From the age of 14, through school and university, I worked many part-time jobs, always finding work whenever we moved house.
+I didn’t have much money while growing up.
+So from the age of 14, through school and university, I worked many part-time jobs.
 I was a: pot washer, cleaner, shop assistant, babysitter, baker, Avon lady, Kumon teaching assistant, sandwich maker and more.
 I also sold things on eBay and Amazon and built PCs to earn extra money.

 Before university, I used the money to pay for video games (I was so proud when I bought my PlayStation2)!
 During university, I used the money to buy food!